 Workflow awareness

-IT Autopilot doesn’t just pull answers from your knowledge base or Google.
+Robin doesn’t just pull answers from your knowledge base or Google.
 It learns from your actual setup — your KBs, your enabled scripts, and the way your team solves problems.
 The more you teach it, the more helpful it becomes.

 Password reset notification